jdirocco/emeliot/README.md

 	'-'?
 INT? '.'
 INT (('E' | 'e') '-'?
 INT)?;

 ```
+Currently, we support only double values even though the DSL can be easily extended to support addition data types.

 ## Injection

+The injection concept allows developers to modify the time series that feed the specified system.
+In particular, developers can define their own injection rules by relying on the StadardLibrary (see more [here](here))

 ```
 Injection returns Injection:
 	'injection' name=EString
 	operation=XBlockExpression;
 ```

+In particular, the operation allow to write Java code leveraging the Xbase grammar.

 A particular injection is mapped to a **Port** and the corresponding **Time series** using the **ConfigInjection**

 ```